Web3NL/file-dedup/README.md

 - **Two modes**: Report-only mode (safe by default) and interactive deletion mode
 - **Fast detection**: Uses file size pre-filtering before expensive hash calculations
 - **Recursive scanning**: Automatically scans subdirectories
-- **Clear output**: Groups duplicates and shows which files could be removed
+- **Clear output**: Groups duplicates and shows which files could be removed with emoji-enhanced formatting
 - **Interactive resolution**: Choose which duplicates to keep or delete on a per-group basis
 - **Safety checks**: Confirmation prompts and prevents deleting all copies of a file
 - **Cross-platform**: Works on Windows, macOS, and Linux